ricardoquesada/bluepad32/docs/plat_unijoysticle.md

 ## What is Unijoysticle

-Unijoysticle is a device that connects to retro computers like that Commodore 64.
+Unijoysticle is a device that connects to retro computers like the Commodore 64.
 Basically you can play Commodore 64 games using modern gamepads.

 Detailed information about the project can be found here: